Neural network-driven domain decomposition for efficient solutions to the Helmholtz equation: Numerical Results

 In this section we present numerical results for 2D Helmholtz problem with a Gaussian point source $g(x,y) = e^{-k(x^2 + y^2)}$ in the domain $\Omega = [-5,5]^2$.
 In our tests, we set the wave speed $c = 1$ and vary the frequency $f$ such that the wavenumber $\smash{k=\nicefrac{2\pi}{\lambda}}$ does not coincide with the eigenfrequencies of the domain, ensuring the existence and uniqueness of the solution.
 We vary the PML width based on the wavelength $\smash{\lambda = \nicefrac{2\pi}{k}}$, specifically $0.25\lambda, 0.5\lambda \text{ and } \lambda$ .
 To ensure that subdomains overlap, the overlap ratio must satisfy $\eta>1$.
 If it is smaller then 1, the subdomains remain disjoint.
 In our tests we use an overlap $\eta=1.5$.
 To help the network find the correct solution for the imaginary part of the problem, we start training with an incorrect source term for the imaginary part that contains small oscillations with frequency $k$.
 After a few epochs, we replace the source term with the correct one, which is zero in our case.

 Some PINNs and FBPINNs settings and hyperparameters are fixed across all experiments.
-Specifically, we use a learning rate of 0.001, a standart multilayer perceptron, 5000 collocation points and \textit{sine} activation function.
+Specifically, we use a learning rate of 0.001, a standard multilayer perceptron, 5000 collocation points and \textit{sine} activation function.
 We divide the domain into four subdomains when using FBPINNs.

 We compare the Adam + L-BFGS optimization technique with the Energy Natural Gradient Descent (ENGD) method.
 Adam and L-BFGS are state-of-the-art optimizers for training PINNs, commonly used in the literature due to their reliability and convergence properties.
-ENGD introduced in \cite{NG} modifies the standard gradient update as follows
+ENGD, introduced in \cite{NG}, arises by projecting the optimal function-space descent direction onto the tangent space of the neural-network manifold, yielding a preconditioned gradient in parameter space, that best approximates this optimal direction.
+It modifies the standard gradient update as follows: